postageapp/skein/README.md

     client.request!(test: 'data')

+    client.close

 Note that non-blocking calls are fire-and-forget, there is no way of knowing if that operation succeeded or failed.

+### Worker

+The back-end that receives and processes RPC calls is instantiated as a `Skein::Client::Worker` instance:

+    class Responder < Skein::Client::Worker
+      def request
+        {
+          result: true
+        }
+      end
+    end

+    Responder.new('test_queue')